thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 Because of laziness from my side, there is no object model for `Condition`, neither support for `NotPrincipal`, `NotAction` and `NotResource`.

 At the moment, `Condition` accept any JSON object.
-This is planned for version 2.0.
+An object model for the `Condition` element is planned for version 2.0 because this introduces a breaking change.